 How do satellites benefit from Earth’s revolution and rotation during their ascent?

 Hopefully you know that our planet revolves around the sun, and the speed with which it does that, i.e., the orbital speed of Earth, is 108,000 kmph (67,109 mph).
 It’s pretty evident that our planet moves very fast around the sun.
 If a rocket is launched in the same direction in which the planet is moving, the former therefore gets a good head start.

 Benefit of Earth’s rotation for a rocket launch

 The other kind of motion that our planet has is rotational, i.e., it continuously rotates on its axis.
 Quite interestingly, this rotational speed is not the same everywhere on the planet.
 It is at a maximum in those areas lying on the Equator (average equatorial speed: 1,040 mph or 1,674 kmph), but is virtually non-existent in the polar regions.

 Now, given that Earth rotates from west to east, and you want to launch a rocket that is also supposed to go eastward, which place would you choose to launch your rocket so that you could benefit from the rotation of Earth?

-If you took your Science classes seriously back in school, I’m pretty sure you’d choose a location where the rotational speed from west to west was the highest.
+If you took your Science classes seriously back in school, I’m pretty sure you’d choose a location where the rotational speed from west to east was the highest.
 That’s precisely what rocket scientists do as well.
 Keeping in mind that Earth’s rotational speed is the highest at the Equator, take a look at the most commonly used launch sites in the world:

 It’s easy to notice that most launch sites are located close to the Equator.
 This is because rockets launched from sites near the Equator get an additional natural boost that helps save the cost of putting in extra fuel and boosters.